-1 2 23 The Code should be amended to include: a) a prohibition on signatory banks charging Code customers interest on the portion of their credit card balance that is paid off by the due date; and b) an obligation on signatory banks to specify on a statement the amount of the interest charges that are being conditionally waived, explain that the waiver only applies if the payment is made on time and that interest charges will be reinstated and added to future statements for any portion of the monthly balance not paid on time.
-24 The Code should be amended to include a new obligation that signatory banks apply Code customer credit card payments so that higher interest debts are discharged first - applying to all cards.
-25 The Code should be amended to include a new obligation that signatory banks provide their Code customers with notice (in the form preferred by the customer) at least 30 days prior to expiry of an introductory offer period during which no or low interest accrues on all or a portion of the account balance.
-26 The Code should be amended to include a new obligation that wherever there is functionality (electronic or otherwise) for a customer to alter a credit card limit, this must (equally and as prominently) include the ability to reduce the credit limit or to cancel a Code customer's credit card.
-27 The Code should be amended to include a new obligation that requires a signatory bank to notify a Code customer in writing if the bank exercises its right to cancel the customer's credit card.
-The notification should, where possible, include an explanation of the reasons for the cancellation and provide contact details should the customer wish to complain.
-Credit Contracts and Borrower Default 28 The Code should be amended to prohibit a signatory bank from enforcing a credit facility against: a) a customer who is an individual; or b) a small business customer where the credit facility is below \$5 million, if the customer has complied with loan payment requirements and has acted lawfully.
-The ABA should consult with stakeholders including the Australian Small Business and Family Enterprise Ombudsman about any exceptions, for example, to permit enforcement of a small business credit facility where an insolvency event has
+23 The Code should be amended to include: a) a prohibition on signatory banks charging Code customers interest on the portion of their credit card balance that is paid off by the due date; and b) an obligation on signatory banks to specify on a statement the amount of the interest charges that are being conditionally waived, explain that the waive only applies if the payment is made on time and that interest charges will be reinstated and added to future statements for any portion of the monthly balance not paid on time.
+24 The Code should be amended to include a new obligation that signatory bank apply Code customer credit card payments so that higher interest debts ar discharged first - applying to all cards.
+25 The Code should be amended to include a new obligation that signatory bank provide their Code customers with notice (in the form preferred by the custome at least 30 days prior to expiry of an introductory offer period during which no c low interest accrues on all or a portion of the account balance.
+26 The Code should be amended to include a new obligation that wherever there functionality (electronic or otherwise) for a customer to alter a credit card limit, th must (equally and as prominently) include the ability to reduce the credit limit or t cancel a Code customer's credit card.
+27 The Code should be amended to include a new obligation that requires a signator bank to notify a Code customer in writing if the bank exercises its right to cance the customer's credit card.
+The notification should, where possible, include a explanation of the reasons for the cancellation and provide contact details shoul the customer wish to complain.
+Credit Contracts and Borrower Default 28 The Code should be amended to prohibit a signatory bank from enforcing a cred facility against: a) a customer who is an individual; or b) a small business customer where the credit facility is below \$5 million, if the customer has complied with loan payment requirements and has acte lawfully.
+The ABA should consult with stakeholders including the Australian Small Busines